ComputationalRadiationPhysics/picongpu/docs/source/python_package/foundations/configuring_environment.rst

 The ``dirty_reset_policy`` can take the values ``"raise"`` (the default), ``"warn"`` or ``"ignore"``, or an arbitrary handler to finetune the behaviour.
-We generally recommend to do runtime configuration via `configuring_env_toml_file`_ outside of your script.
+We generally recommend to do runtime configuration via :ref:`the .picongpurc.toml file <configuring_env_toml_file>` outside of your script.

 Finetuning Presets
 ^^^^^^^^^^^^^^^^^^